tristerry08-coder/Navio/docs/ANDROID_LOCATION_TEST.md

 - Tap on location button - "To continue, turn on device..." dialog should re-appear again.

-5. OM location dialog (negative case)
+5. CoMaps location dialog (negative case)

 - Use non-Google flavor or disable Google Play Location in the app settings;
 - Disable Wi-Fi, disable Cellular Data, disable Location;